 Shelters and rescues

-- 25 percent of pets in shelters are purebreds.
-Breed-specific rescue groups always have purebred dogs and puppies looking for new homes.
+- Breed-specific rescue groups have purebred dogs and puppies looking for new homes.

-- Pets adopted from shelters and rescue groups typically cost less than pets purchased or even acquired for free—once you add in the cost of vaccinations, spay/neuter surgery, microchip, dewormer and other "extras" included in your adoption fee, you'll probably be surprised what a bargain an adopted pet really is!
+- Pets adopted from shelters and rescue groups typically cost less than pets purchased or even acquired for free.
+Once you add in the cost of vaccinations, spay/neuter surgery, microchip, dewormer and other "extras" included in your adoption fee, you'll probably be surprised with the level of medical and behavioral care your new pet has received.

-- Shelters and rescue groups can provide advice on making your relationship with your pet the best it can be for the rest of their life, so you’ll never have to go it alone.
+- Shelters and rescue groups can provide advice on making your relationship with your pet the best it can be for the rest of your pet’s life, so you’ll never have to go it alone.

-Looking for a pet?
-Find one at the Shelter Pet Project
+Looking for a cat or dog?
+Find One at the Shelter Pet Project

 Do your homework